core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 ## UDP-to-TCP gateways

-A UDP-to-TCP gateway MUST discard all Empty messages after processing at the message layer.
+A UDP-to-TCP gateway MUST discard all Empty messages (Code 0.00) after processing at the message layer.
 For Confirmable (CON), Non-Confirmable (NOM), and Acknowledgement (ACK) messages that are not Empty, their contents are repackaged into untyped messages.